flutter/flutter/specs/markup.md

    for "foo.bin".

 ``<title>``
- - Sets the contents as the document's title (as provided by Sky to the view manager).
-(Actually just ensures that any time the element is mutated, theTitleElement.ownerScope.ownerDocument.title is set to the element's contents.)
+ - Sets the contents as the application's title (as provided by Sky to the view manager).
+(Actually just ensures that any time the element is mutated, module.application.title is set to the element's contents.)

 Sky Markup: Global Attributes